MoAftaab/Google-Forms-Automator/README.md

 3. Multiple date format attempts (dd-mm-yyyy, yyyy-mm-dd, etc.)
 4. Calendar picker interaction when available

+### Flexibility
+1.Finds the installed Chrome browser on their system 2.Launch it with special parameters to use a dedicated profile directory 3.Control that browser instance to navigate to the Google Form 4.Fill in the fields automatically
+5.Either submit the form or let the user review it before submission

 ### Field-to-Data Matching

 The tool uses a sophisticated algorithm to match form field questions to your personal data, supporting variations in how questions might be phrased.